tebl/RC1802-Cosmac-ELF/README.md

 While the first version had 256 bytes of RAM, this one supports a whopping 64K of addressable memory in the form of two slots that'll take either RAM or ROM!
 Should be more than enough for anyone, even if you've got ninja skills at toggling in data!
 Other added features includes extra blinking LEDs, a lot of them!

 ![RC1802 Computer](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/2018-10-01%2022.44.42.jpg)
 ![RC1802 Modules](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/2018-10-01%2022.42.22.jpg)

 ## Errata
 - UI module revision D had issues where some traces were moved without doing ground plane refill, some lines may appear shorted because of it is.
 Recommended to replace UI module, but can be cut and rewired according to updated board - see [before](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/1802_ui_d1.PNG) and [after](https://github.com/tebl/RC1802-Cosmac-ELF/raw/master/Gallery/1802_ui_d2.PNG) for reference.
 - CPU module revisions D through E had a fault relating to connection of 1802 pin 37 (DMA OUT), mainly that it was never actually connected to anything.
 Revision F fixes this issue, but you can fix earlier revisions by adding a wire between the bottom of resistor R2 and 1802 pin 37.
+- CPU module revision D had **a short** between **GND and VCC**!
+Later revisions do not have this issue, but if you have this version of the board: please remove pin 40 of the UI connector (top left pin) before attempting to power it up!

 ## Modules
 In order to create a working RC1802 Cosmac ELF computer you will need the following set of modules: